gregorknp/css_flag_project/README.md

 ![](images/flag_p_without_top_margin.png)

 Next, we will target the center of the flag in blue.
 This is represented by the first <div> tag inside flag class.
 The background color has been taken from the URL given in the comments.
 This element has the same width and half the height of the flag element, that means 900 pixels and 300 pixels respectively.
 NOTE: I'll change these fixed numbers and will use values relative to flag witdh and height so if these two change in the future, the size of the element will change accordingly.
-The position is set to absolute so it is relative to the position of the ancestor (Note that the flag element has the position property set) so to get it centered verticaly we have to push it 150 pixelse from the top.
+The position is set to absolute so it is relative to the position of the ancestor (Note that the flag element has the position property set) so to get it centered verticaly we have to push it 150 pixels from the top.
 This way we have 150 pixels on the top + 300 pixels as the height of the element + 150 pixels on the bottom = 600 pixels:

 ```html
   <style>